Language: EN

 }

-The method that will be executed in the new thread must be of type void and should not have parameters (or parameters should be handled in an alternative way).
+The method that will run in the new thread must be of type void and should not have parameters (or parameters should be handled alternatively).

 The Thread class provides several useful methods and properties: